 For example, if a 0.5% tolerance applies to a crop this is the same as 5 faults per 1000 plants.
 If 1000 plants are inspected and 5 faults are found, the crop passes inspection.
 Similarly, if 3000 plants are inspected 15 faults are allowed.
 However, there is less confidence in the accuracy of the inspection result when fewer plants are inspected.
-In this example, the true number of faults when 1000 plants were inspected could be as high as 1.02%, but only as high as 0.77% when 3000 plants are inspected (Table 6).
+In this example, the true number of faults when 1000 plants were inspected could be as high as 1.05%, but only as high as 0.77% when 3000 plants are inspected (Table 6).

 Table 6.
-Upper limit of the 95% confidence interval (one-sided) for tolerances at differing inspection sample sizes and numbers of faults detected.
+Upper limit of the 95% confidence interval (one-sided) for tolerances at differing field inspection sample sizes and numbers of faults detected.